 Maud Alice Earl 1864-1943

-She was an eminent British-American canine painter.
+A particularly eminent British-American canine painter.
 Her works are much enjoyed by dog enthusiasts and also accurately record many breeds.
-Earl was the born in London, the daughter of artist George Earl and his first wife Alice Beaumont Rawlins.
+Maud Earl was the born in London, the daughter of artist George Earl and his first wife Alice Beaumont Rawlins.

 In 1897 Earl had an exhibition in which she showed paintings of 48 different breeds of dog.
 Earl became famous during the Victorian Era, a time when women were not expected to make their living at painting.
 Nevertheless, she developed a select clientele, including Royals amongst her patrons such as Queen Victoria and Queen Alexandra.
 Although evidently extremely successful in England, Earl felt that the world she knew had been destroyed by World War I and she emigrated to New York City in 1916.
 By this time her work had received wide international recognition and her popular images were published in a number of books and in print form.